-CIBC Mellon Trust Company, Toronto, Ontario, provides fund accounting services and is responsible for certain aspects of the day-to-day administration of the Funds, including NAV calculations, accounting for net income and net realized capital gains of the Funds and maintaining books and records with respect to the Funds.
-CIBC Mellon Trust Company is independent of the Manager.
+CIBC Mellon Trust Company, Toronto, Ontario, provides fund accounting services and is responsible for certain aspects of the day-to-day administration of the Funds, including net asset value calculations, accounting for net income and net realized capital gains of the Funds and maintaining books and records with respect to the Funds (the "Fund Administrator").
+The Fund Administrator is independent of the Manager.